codemonger-io/mumble/cdk/README.md

 ## Setting the toolkit stack name

-This document supposes the toolkit stack name is `mumble-toolkit-stack` and specified to `TOOLKIT_STACK_NAME` variable.
+This document supposes the toolkit stack name is `mumble-toolkit-stack` and stored in `TOOLKIT_STACK_NAME` variable.
-You do not have to follow this convention, but I like this because I can avoid mixing up other projects in one place.
+You do not have to follow this convention and can use the default, but I like this because I can avoid mixing up other projects in one place.
 This especially useful when you want to clean up a project.

 ```sh